aswain009/InventorySorter/README.md

 The app also uses a Node.js server to serve the data.
 The app is built using the Create React App tool.

+The React app is in the src directory.
+The Node.js server is in the api directory.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).